timb-103/nuxt-mongodb/README.md

-# MongoDB Layer
+# Nuxt 3 MongoDB Layer

-A simple way to use mongoDB in your Nuxt project.
+A simple way to use mongoDB in your Nuxt 3 project.

 ## Usage